-It is us that has to change…. and the change we have to make is in the way we are thinking.
+It is you that has to change…. and the change you have to make is in the way you are thinking.
 And I have written several posts on how we can do this already including: Why are so many people suffering? and Do Our Thoughts Create Our Reality?
 (6 Sure Ways To THINK Your Life Better)

 Remember stuff is always going to be happening.
 Stuff that we have no control over and no right to demand control over.
 Other people, nature, events, and circumstances outside of ourselves are doing their own stuff and they will continue to do so, whether we like it or not.

 So get used to it, get over it, and get on with focusing your energy and incredible mind power where it will do the best…..

 Sort your thoughts and emotions out, and do your best to make the most out of your lives….because, really, what other choice do you have…….
 Either enjoy more of the moments you are gifted with each day or continue to suffer!

 I hope you have enjoyed reading this post, 10 reasons why you are suffering and would encourage you to check out my next post How Can I End My Suffering to learn more ways of dealing with, and getting over our suffering.

 6 thoughts on “10 Reasons Why You Are Suffering: (And The Number 1 Best Solution)”

 Excellent article and insight into why we suffer.

 I read a book called Clarity many years ago and the author referred to ‘outside in thinking ‘ i.e. that we believe that our happiness is dependent on things outside of us.
 It’s the same as thinking when I have this, get that, have that relationship, end this, acquire that, etc that then I will be ok.